wesleyvieira99/wesleyvieira99/README.md

 - 👋 Hi, I’m @wesleyvieira99
-- 👀 I’m interested in Soccer, TI and Harry Poter =)
+- 👀 I’m interested in Soccer, TI and Harry Potter =)
 - 🌱 I’m currently learning Java, SQL and Databases, Python and Web Design(JS, HTML and CCS)
 - 📫 How to reach me ...
 11 985536310